and-kal/second-brain/content/tech/Haskell.md

 ### Algebraic Data Types (ADT)

 Instead of OOP-tyle classes, in Haskell you will use data types.
-One common data type are Algebraic Data Types.
+One common type of data are Algebraic Data Types.
+(Learn about the origin of that term [here](https://blog.poisson.chat/posts/2024-07-26-adt-history.html).)
 ADTs are defined by two sorts of data:

 - a »name for the type that will be used to represent its values«, and
 - one or more data constructors, which »will be used to create new values.
 These constructors may have arguments that hold values of the specified types.«